govindsaju/Frosty-Week3/Ep3.md

 Now, we shall write a script to automate the process of navigation, i.e. to keep travelling within this maze.

-In scripts.py, create a file named 'navigator.py'.
+In scripts folder, create a file named 'navigator.py'.
 We are going to create a class named AutoNavigator to handle this navigation for us.
 Looking into the code snippet by snippet,

 ```
 # Importing libraries